nikolkam/CMPT300_Assignment2/assign2_part2/README.txt

 Q1: At this point, your solution does not contain any synchronization or mutual exclusion.
 Give an example of and explain a possible synchronization error that could occur in this code.
 Be specific.
+When there are many

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?
+No, it should not

 Step 3: Critical Sections
 -------------------------